edemaine/recursed-xls2lua/README.md

 ### Expansion

-You can also use this tool to just process all `duplicate` rooms and write out a fullyexpanded `.xlsx` file.
+You can also use this tool to just process all `duplicate` rooms and write out a fully expanded `.xlsx` file.
 Specifically, `recursed-xls2lua -e filename.xlsx` generates `filename-expanded.xlsx`.
 Such an expanded spreadsheet can be useful as input to [svgtiler](https://github.com/edemaine/svgtiler/)